RegioHelden/django-scrubber/README.md

 ]
 ```

-## Selecting data to scrub
+## Scrubbing data

+In order to scrub data, i.e.: to replace DB data with anonymized versions, `django-scrubber` must know which models and fields it should act on, and how the data should be replaced.

 There are a few different ways to select which data should be scrubbed, namely: explicitly per model field; or globally per name or field type.

-Adding scrubbers directly to model:
+Adding scrubbers directly to model, matching scrubbers to fields by name:
 ```python
 class MyModel(Model):
     somefield = CharField()